 The original multi-cooker now comes with a specialized air fryer lid that crisps and roasts.
 Amazon

-This eight-quart-capacity air fryer and multi-cooker from Instant Pot has a digital display to keep you apprised of your cooking time and temperature, and it offers 11 one-touch cooking programs.
+This eight-quart-capacity Instant Pot air fryer and multi-cooker from Instant Pot has a digital display to keep you apprised of your cooking time and temperature.
+It offers 11 one-touch cooking programs, including pressure cook, sauté, bake, and slow cook.
 It comes with a multi-level air fryer basket and a dehydrating and broiling tray.
+The sleek surfaces are easy to clean and dishwasher safe, and its safety features ensure you never overheat your food.

 Best air fryer for small spaces: Dash AirCrisp Pro Electric Air Fryer